-The new Scotland Act will mean the Scottish Parliament will be responsible for raising around a third of the annual budget, meaning that as well as being accountable for spending the money, MSPs will also be responsible for raising some of the money.
+The Scotland Act 2012 means the Scottish Parliament will be responsible for raising around a third of the annual budget, meaning that as well as being accountable for spending the money, MSPs will also be responsible for raising some of the money.

-The new powers devolved to the Scottish Parliament include:
+The new powers devolved to the Scottish Parliament included: